next-multilingual/next-multilingual-example/README.md

 When you are ready to update this repository, you can do the following steps:

 - run `npm run synchronize-repo`
-- run `ncu` to usee the same packages as `next-multilingual` and also get the latest npm version
+- run `ncu` to use the same packages as `next-multilingual` and also get the latest npm version